isomerpages/moe-yuanchingsec/pages/Sec 1 Registration 2026 Intake.md

 <p>CCA and enrichment programmes are conducted after school hours.
 <br>The school hours are subjected to changes.</p>
 <p>CCA and enrichment programmes are conducted after school hours.</p>
-<p>On the first day of school, Thursday, 2 Jan 2025, Sec 1 students will
+<p>On the first day of school, Friday, 2 Jan 2026, Sec 1 students will report
-report in school uniform by 8:20AM.</p>
+in school uniform by 8:15AM.</p>
 <h3>4.
 School / Miscellaneous Fees</h3>
 <table style="minWidth: 150px">
 <colgroup>